Rakesh-R-K/ai4kali/README.md

 # ai4kali
 Ever thought writing commands to be a big headache, thought of bringing ai for writing commands and here's what I ended up with.

+Will update the readme file afterwards ..!! ;-)